 If you’ve heard it once, you’ve heard it a million times, but sticking to a schedule really does help!
 It’ll take some work at first, but once you find your rhythm, you’ll wonder why you waited so long to try it!

 Tame the chaos by making things predictable for your kids so they know exactly what they should be doing.
-Get some housework done while the kids are studying, or get dinner going while the kids sit at the table to do homework.
+Get some housework done while the kids are studying, or get dinner going while the kids play in the backyard.
 Once I’ve got our meal simmering, I love using this time to connect and check in with them.

 Modern moms in the U.S. have an average of 2 kids.
 In the 1950s, they had an average of 3.5 kids.
 In the 1700s, they had 7–10 kids.